NakWarsi/Dentriz.Configure/.github/DYNAMIC_DEPLOYMENT_SECRETS.md

 ## 📋 **Required GitHub Secrets for Dynamic Deployment**

-Since you already have the API deployed at `https://dentriz-configure-api.azurewebsites.net/`, you only need these **3 secrets** for dynamic web app deployment:
+Since you already have the API deployed at `https://dentriz-configure-api.azurewebsites.net/`, you need these **5 secrets** for dynamic web app deployment:

 ### **🔑 Essential Secrets:**